Alfrzlp/saeHB.unit/README.md

 We designed this package to provide several functions for unit level of small area estimation (Battese, Harter and Fuller model) using hierarchical Bayesian (HB) method.
-This package also provides a dataset produced by a data generation.
+It also provides datasets generated by data generation and real dataset.
 The `rjags` package is employed to obtain parameter estimates

 # Installation